kiba/Writings/fac/chp15_plans_for_the_future.md

 **Year 2: Day 201**

-There's a very interesting mural right in the cave where the stargate was housed.
+There's a very interesting mural right in the cave where the stargate was housed on the planet where we found ninjas.

 Some guy who looked like a monk(Six path sage?) used really large animals and magic to whoop some snake parasite bastard asses and expelled them.